lynnfaraday/aresmush.com/tutorials/code/add-web/modify-chargen.md

 - Chargen save request handler: `aresmush/plugins/chargen/web/chargen_save_request_handler.rb`
 - Chargen template: `ares-webportal/app/templates/chargen.hbs`

+{% tip %}
-{% include tip.html content="RP Hooks has a configurable blurb that gets displayed as instructions above the data entry field in chargen.
-You don't need a config option for goals - just put some plain text there instead." %}
+RP Hooks has a configurable blurb that gets displayed as instructions above the data entry field in chargen.
+You don't need a config option for goals - just put some plain text there instead.
+{% endtip %}